Browse Law Schools by State

 The T14 Core

-Elite institutions that offer exceptional outcomes and national portability.
-Each brings unique strengths and culture to the table.
+Eight elite institutions that offer exceptional outcomes and national portability.
+Each brings unique strengths, culture, and geographic advantages to the table.

 Penn Carey Law